JJLongoria/aura-helper-package-generator/README.md

     console.log(result.destructiveChangesPost);     // undefined
 ---
 ## [**getPackageContent(metadataOrPath, options)**](#getpackagecontentmetadataorpath-options)
 Method to get the Package XML format content as String to the selected Metadata JSON file or Metadata JSON Object.
-See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata File.
+See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata Format

 ### **Parameters:**
   - **metadataOrPath**: Metadata JSON file or Metadata JSON object to get the package or destructive XML content.